spendierk/TKET_website/what_is_TKET.rst

 What is TKET?
 ==============

-TKET is an open-source SDK designed for gate-based quantum computers.
+TKET is an open-source quantum SDK designed for gate-based quantum computers.
 It compiles and optimizes quantum circuits, ensuring compatibility and high performance on various quantum devices and simulators.
 With the challenges of the Noisy Intermediate-Scale Quantum (NISQ) era, TKET stands out in mitigating device constraints and noise for accurate results.

 Key Features
 ------------